-Back to previous index
+Edit this page -- Back to previous index

 This is a server board using AMD hardware (Fam10h and Fam15h CPUs available).
 It can also be used for building a high-powered workstation.
 Powered by libreboot.
 The coreboot port was done by Timothy Pearson of Raptor Engineering Inc. and, working with them (and sponsoring the work), merged into libreboot.

 Memory initialization is still problematic, for some modules.
 We recommend avoiding Kingston modules.